Neighborhoods in Santa Monica

 Downtown Santa Monica

 Downtown Santa Monica is a busy place with lots of people and cars.
 The Third Street Promenade, a pedestrian-only outdoor mall, and nearby Ocean Avenue get packed with foot traffic from locals and tourists alike.
-Attractions like the Santa Monica Pier and Santa Monica State Beach bring a heavy flow of people to the downtown area on weekends.
+Attractions like the Santa Monica Pier and Santa Monica State Beach bring a heavy flow of people to the downtown commercial core, especially on weekends.

-Ocean Avenue is the main drag and runs parallel to the coastline.
+Ocean Avenue is the main drag of Downtown that runs parallel to the coastline.
 It is wide and lined with restaurants and hotels.
 Palisades Park runs along the avenue’s western edge and includes walking paths, park benches, and superb ocean views.
 The downtown area rests on cliffs above the beach, giving the vistas a little extra horizon.

-The housing stock in Downtown SaMo consists of high-rise condos and townhomes.
-It’s the area within Santa Monica that offers most urban, or compact, lifestyle.
+Downtown Santa Monica that offers most urban, or compact, lifestyle.
 Residents get convenient access to public transportation that will take them in any direction.
 Entertainment venues, movie theaters, cafes, restaurants, and bars are just steps away.
 In addition to the nearby beach, a few pocket parks also provide places to chill and decompress.
 Most of the homes for sale in Downtown Santa Monica are high-rise condos and townhomes.

 Mid-City Santa Monica